 - How to get backlinks use BrightEdge

-- The last resort: submit a disavow file
+- The last resort: submit a file to disavow links

 Get Started with Google Webmaster Tips and Tools